Sewer Scope Inspections

 Sewer Scope Inspection: What It Is and Why You Might Need One

-A sewer scope inspection uses a video attached to a snake-like cable to examine the home’s sewer line.
-This privately-owned pipeline leads from the house to the publicly owned main sewer line or septic tank.
-Sewer scope inspection can reveal damage to the pipes, blockages, and other problems.
-It also can spot potential problem areas before they develop into serious issues or hazards.
+Profound Home Inspections is certified through InterNACHI to perform sewer scope inspections.
+A sewer scope inspection uses a camera attached to a snake-like cable to examine the home’s sewer lateral line.
+This pipeline is owned by the homeowner and leads from the house to the city’s main sewer line.
+Sewer scope inspections can reveal damage to the pipes, blockages, tree roots, low spots, etc. It also can spot potential problem areas before they develop into serious issues or hazards.
 After the inspection, clients will receive a report with findings and recommendations.
 This allows homeowners, home buyers, and home sellers to act before extensive damage, health issues, or expensive repairs occur.

 Causes of Sewer Line Issues: 5 main culprits that cause most sewer line issues